 Swarthmore is a liberal arts and engineering college.
 Their first rate honors program contains about 1/3rd of the 1,545 student body.
 If students so desire they can design their own major to suit their academic ambitions.

-The college is selective, with 14.1% of total applicants accepted to the class of 2016.
-33% of enrolled students were either valedictorians or salutatorians, and 53% were in the top 2% of their class in high school.
+The college is selective, with 14.1% of total applicants accepted.
+Around 33% of enrolled students are either valedictorians or salutatorians, with around 53% in the top 2% in high school.

 - SAT: Reading: 680/770.
 Math: 670/760.
 Writing: 680/770